 - Right-click anywhere on the page and select INSPECT or select VIEW > DEVELOPER> INSPECT ELEMENTS from the top menu.

 - Click the SELECT ELEMENT icon and highlight a link to view the HTML Code.

 You can make a link nofollow by adding the attribute rel=”nofollow” in between the opening and closing tag of the <a href> element.

-To make site wide changes i.e. to add the nofollow attribute to all links found in the comments, you will need the help of a developer.
+To make site-wide changes, i.e., to add the nofollow attribute to all outgoing links found in a post, you will need the help of a developer.

-As already explained above, dofollow and nofollow links have 3 major differences:
+Dofollow and nofollow links have four significant differences:

 - Nofollow links do not pass any link juice and cannot affect the rankings of a website.

-These links were not ‘votes of trust’ but were artificially created for the sole purpose of increasing link count.
+These links were not ‘votes of trust’ but were artificially created to increase link count.